cgrundman/linux-networking/README.md

 ---

-## 📅 Week 2: Connectivity & Routing
+## 📅 Part 2: Connectivity & Routing
 **Goal:** Understand how your computer reaches other networks, what connections it’s making, and how to explore them.

 ---